NJBLAGA/NathanBlaga_T1A2/README.md

 #### **Features:**

-- The colour schemes and font styling makes the website very appealing, colourful and welcoming.
+- The colour schemes and font styling makes the website very appealing and welcoming.
 - The nav-bar allows for easy navigation between all pages of the website including the individual blog pages themselves.
 - The nav-bar 'secondary mode' on mobile devices allows for even further ease of navigation.
-- The use of the 'burger' icon over the entire nav-bar creates less of a cluster on mobile devices aiding in the websites visual appearance.
+- The use of the 'burger' icon declutters the nav-bar on mobile devices, aiding in the websites' visual appearance.
   - A very interesting and 'playful' feature is the 'popup-boxes' on the About Me page.
   - This not only prevents the user for having to scroll down the page to obtain information, but gives the experience a sense of interactivity between the website, myself and the user.

 ### **Sitemap**

-- From initial development of my website, I wanted a very simplistic structure that offered a user friendly interaction alongside smooth navigation between all pages of the site.
+- From the initial development of my website, I wanted a very simplistic structure that offered a user friendly interaction alongside smooth navigation between all pages of the site.

  ![Portfolio Website Sitemap](./docs/Screenshots/Sitemap.jpg)